 Georgia is one of the few states to recognize that you have the right to recover your car’s diminished value after an accident, even from your own insurance carrier.
 Since 1926, Georgia has had a diminished value property damage law obligating insurers to pay you for the lost value of your car after it’s been in an accident.

 By hiring legal assistance, you can have an Atlanta diminished value property damage claims attorney walk you through your claim and help you decide whether it’s best for you to retain an attorney.
+With years of experience in dealing with similar cases, John Foy and Associates offers expert advice from an Atlanta car accident attorney to ensure your rights are always protected.

 What Is Diminished Value?